smart-data-models/dataModel.Parking/ParkingSpot/README.md

     -   Attribute type: Property.
 [Text](https://schema.org/Text)
     -   Allowed values:
         -   `onstreet` : The parking spot belongs to an onstreet parking site.
-        -   `offstreet` : The parking spot belongs to an onstreet parking site.
+        -   `offstreet` : The parking spot belongs to an offstreet parking site.
         -   Other values as per application needs
     -   Mandatory